ev2900/OpenSearch_Local_Dashboard_Server/README.md

     * Replace ```<node_certificate_key>``` with the associated private key of the issued certificate
     * Replace ```<path_to_folder_w_certs_key>``` with the local path of your certificate files

-    You may need to update the image version.
-The image is set to version 2.5 and the version should be the same as the version of OpenSearch that your Amazon OpenSearch domain is running
+    You may need to update the OpenSeach dashboard image version.
+The image in [the sample](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/blob/main/docker-compose-simple.yaml) is set to version 2.5.
+The version should be the same as the version of OpenSearch that your Amazon OpenSearch (managed service) domain is running

 5. Run the [docker-compose-ssl.yaml](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/blob/main/docker-compose-ssl.yaml) file start the docker container by running ```docker-compose -f <path_to_docker_compose_ssl> up```

+6. In you web browser navigate to [https://localhost/](https://localhost/) to access the OpenSearch dashboard